openwebwork/wwassignment/README.md

  Active development of this Moodle module has moved to this site: wwassignment on https://github.com/openwebwork from it's original host at github.com/mgage

+1. August 28, 2017: The merged pull request ver3.1 updates wwassignment to work with moodle 3.*
+Read the comments on https://github.com/openwebwork/wwassignment/pull/3 for more detail.
+The pull requests changes how wwassignment determines whether there has been recent assignment activity when performing the grade update cron job.
+The change was required to conform to the new way in which activities are logged in moodle 3.* vs moodle 2.8

 ## Moodle WeBWorK assignment activity module

 **wwassignment** and **wwlink** provide a reliable method of presenting introductory and